FedorIvachev/NUIX-Studio-APP/README.md

 # IoThingsLab

-Sorry everyone, your stars have dissapeared as well as releases.
+Sorry everyone, your stars have disappeared as well as releases of the platform.
 But to make the repository standalone I had to recreate it.

 ## Table of contents
 * [General info](#general-info)